huynhduytins/weather-predict/README.md

-## Shinhan Test
-The mid-term competency assessment test of students held by Shinhan and Likieon.

 ## Live demo
 [demo](https://huynhduytins.github.io/host-test/)
 ## About App
-Weather App using API from [weatherapi.com](https://www.weatherapi.com/) to display weather's information on any location in the world.
+Weather App using API from [weatherapi.com](https://www.weatherapi.com/) to display weather information on any location in the world.

 It built with HTML, CSS and JavaScript.

 ## Features

-    1. Displaying the basic weather infomation like temperature, wind speed,...
+    1. Displaying the basic weather information like temperature, wind speed,...

     2. Forecasting weather in the following days.